mbernste/mbernste.github.io/_posts/2022-08-09-elementary_matrices.md

 $$\begin{align*}x_1 &= 3  \\ x_2 &= 1 \\ x_3 &= 2\end{align*}$$

-And there we go, we've solved the system using these three kinds of operations.
+And there we go, we've solved the system using these elementary row operations.

 Elementary row operations in matrix notation
 --------------------------------------------